flaturtha/CharlieChan/_short-stories/a-sucker-a-day.md

 </div>
 </section> <!-- table-of-contents -->

-Author of &quot;By Their Own Hands,&quot; etc.
+### Chapter 1
+{: .chapternumber .no_toc}

+### &quot;Slick&quot; Martin, Knife Hustler
+{: .chaptertitle}

-MAN could catch no fish without bait to hide the hook, nor could a confidence man land his sucker without bait.
+Man could catch not fish without bait to hide the hook, nor could a confidence man land his sucker without bait.
 In some instances the confidence man proceeds upon the theory that the sucker has a little larcency in his makeup, and at other times he uses his victim&#39;s vanity as an aid in separating him from his money.

 The confidence man—the real confidence man—enjoys an enviable reputation in the underworld and is generally looked up to by men and women engaged in minor rackets requiring less mental ability and productive of smaller profits.
 But the &quot;short con&quot; men as an equal, for they are known chiselers and resort to any racket which might yield them any sum from five dollars upward.

 One popular short-con racket is known as the trick-knife game.
 This racket has been widely publicized, but it has so many variations that many persons who have read of others being victimized often become victims themselves.
 This racket is not confined to rural districts; in fact, most of the &quot;knife hustlers&quot; operate in the larger cities.
-Their &quot;take&quot; is not large, but they believe in a new variation of an old adage to the effect that: &quot;A sucker a day keeps the wolf away.&quot; Let us follow &quot;Slick&quot; Martin, knife hustler, as he goes about his day&#39;s work . . . .
-When Martin seated himself in a chair
+Their &quot;take&quot; is not large, but they believe in a new variation of an old adage to the effect that: &quot;A sucker a day keeps the wolf away.&quot;

-in a hotel lobby, he had chosen his seat with care.
+Let us follow &quot;Slick&quot; Martin, knife hustler, as he goes about his day&#39;s work … .
+When Martin seated himself in a chair in a hotel lobby, he had chosen his seat with care.
 The man occupying the chair next to him, he had learned, was a visiting contractor from a small town upstate.
 He had not yet ascertained the size of the other&#39;s bank roll, but he was pretty well convinced that it contained at least fifty dollars, and this was about the maximum amount this particular racket would yield.

 &quot;Nice weather we&#39;re having,&quot; Slick commented to the man in the other seat.